-Ashigaru from Shogun 1 and 2 are fairly capable as cannon fodder goes.
+Ashigaru from Shogun 1 are fairly capable as cannon fodder goes.
 While weaker than the samurai and best used in overwhelming numbers, they are still definitely worth recruiting, especially since samurai units tend to be much more expensive and harder to recruit.
 Good tactics can also allow them to beat samurai units with relatively few casualties.

 Church Militant: The original Shogun had militant Buddhist, and later Christian, samurai, who would rise up if upset at your daimyo's religious policy, be it conversion to Christianity or refusal to give up Shintoism if said daimyo conquers a territory that has been converted to Christianity.

 Clown Car: Honestly, how does a full stack army consisting of Maratha war elephants fit onto a single dhow?

 Cluster F-Bomb: Your generals can deliver these as part of their pre-battle speeches if they've got the right traits.

 The Computer Is a Cheating Bastard: In Empire, the AI knows exactly which kind of ammunition you load in your cannons even before they fire a single shot.
 Early on, the only viable anti-personnel option is canister shot, which basically turns your cannons into gigantic shotguns.
 Switch to canister shot as the enemy closes in.
 Watch them immediately stop just out of range, then move around precisely following the edge of your range cone.
 Switch to round shot, they move in again.
 Switch back and oh look, they're all running right back out of range!